swanlss/LongRead_2021/Longread_Workshop_TutorialPage.md

 ### 4. Generating length gradient fragments from the trimmed long reads

 To further test the theory, we'll generate sequence fragments from the original long reads with 100bp length variations.
 Make a new folder for the length gradient fragments, and then subfolders within that folder for the 16S and 18S fragments.
-Make a copy of the fasta file containing the trimmed long reads.
+Make a copy of the fastq file containing the trimmed long reads.

 <details>
 <summary>